Modern slavery and human trafficking statement

 - Business partnership risks.

-- Any risks identified from the above process will be prioritised and dealt with in accordance with section 7.
+- Any risks identified from the above process will be prioritised and dealt with in accordance with the due diligence section below.

 Ascenti does not believe it has any particular activities or is involved with any countries which are high risk in relation to slavery or human trafficking.